christopherchristensen/summaries/cnf/chapter2.md

   * primarily for management purposes (initial configuration of router)
 * Secure Shell (SSH)
   * Inband method for remotely and securely establishing CLI session over network
-  * User authentication, passwords, and commands sent over the network are encrypted
+  * User authentication, passwords, and commands are sent encrypted
-  * best practice, use SSH (Version 2) instead of Telnet whenever possible
+  * best practice, use SSH (Version 2)
 * Telnet
   *  Inband interfaces remotely establishing a CLI session through a virtual interface, over a network.
-User authentication, passwords, and commands are sent over the network in plaintext
+  *  User authentication, passwords, and commands are sent in plaintext
 * AUX port
   * older method of establishing a CLI session remotely
   * via a telephone dialup connection using a modem